Carnegie Mellon University

 Upper-Class Housing Options

 Upper-class students residing in campus housing can select from a variety of either semi-suite, suite style, and apartment style rooms, which all have semi-private bathrooms.
 All buildings and room types are subject to availability - some buildings and room types may fill quickly and become unavailable.
 Approximately one-third of upper-class bed spaces are in residence halls, with the remaining two-thirds in apartment style accommodations.
-Please note that "traditional" style rooms are not available to upper-class students.
+Please note that "traditional" style rooms (community bathrooms) are not available to upper-class students.

 Upper-Class Room Types and Roommate Groups: